CLiFT: Compressive Light-Field Tokens for Compute-Efficient and Adaptive Neural Rendering: Experiments

 \subsection{Main Results}

 \autoref{fig:main_both} and \autoref{fig:qualitative} show the main evaluation results on the RealEstate10K and DL3DV datasets.
 In the plots, the x-axis represents the data size of the scene representation: Storage CLiFTs for our method, decoder input tokens for LVSM, and splats for MVSplat and DepthSplat.
-The y-axis reports PSNR; due to space constraints, the LPIPS and SSIM plots are deferred to the supplementary material, where they show consistent trends.
+The y-axis reports PSNR, SSIM and LPIPS.

 None of the baselines support controlling the data size and require a separately trained model for each data point.
 Many baseline points are missing from the plots because we either use publicly available checkpoints (for MVSplat and DepthSplat) or train a new model (\S\ref{section:setup}).
 In contrast, our method trains a single model per dataset and supports fine-grained control over both the storage data size and the render data size via the numbers of Storage ($N_s$) and Render ($N_r$) CLiFT tokens.